Ayusch/Flutter-Bloc-Pattern/README.md

-# bloc_tutorial
+# Flutter Bloc Architecture

-A new Flutter project.
+This project demonstrates how to use bloc architecture in your Flutter application.

 ## Getting Started